Leslie Ann Jones

-Leslie Ann Jones is a multiple Grammy Award-winning recording engineer working as Director of Music Recording and Scoring at Skywalker Sound, a Lucasfilm, Ltd. company.
+Leslie Ann Jones is an American multiple Grammy Award-winning recording engineer, working as Director of Music Recording and Scoring at Skywalker Sound, a Lucasfilm, Ltd. company.
 She is a past Chair of the National Academy of Recording Arts and Sciences Board of Trustees, the organization that awards Grammys, and in 2018 was inducted into the TEC Awards Hall of Fame.
 She is the daughter of novelty drummer, percussionist and bandleader Spike Jones and his wife, singer Helen Grayco.

 Early influences

-Leslie Ann Jones has had an interest in music since her early childhood in the Los Angeles-area TV and music scene.
+Jones has had an interest in music since her early childhood in the Los Angeles, California-area TV and music scene.
 Through her father she was exposed to a wide variety of musical styles.
 Through her mother, Helen Grayco (who sang with her father's band), she grew to appreciate fine vocalists such as Mel Tormé, Frank Sinatra and Barbra Streisand.
 She was given a Sears Silvertone electric guitar and played in a band beginning when she was fourteen.
 She played Top 40 hits on guitar and sang background vocals with an all-female band; she arranged music for other people's bands and assembled a PA system.
-In 1974, Jones served as road manager and live sound mixer for Fanny on their world tour.
+In 1974, she served as road manager and live sound mixer for Fanny on their world tour.
 Jones also made basement recordings for bands on an early Tascam ½" 4-track tape machine.
 She wanted to be another Peter Asher and produce bands.
 Her favorite music is big band.